 Right now, the violence surrounding widespread protests in Colombia is putting families and children at risk.
-Reports have surfaced that one child was among the dozens of people killed, with hundreds of more people injured.
+While a recently proposed tax reform, later withdrawn, prompted Colombians to peacefully protest, the situation has now become dangerous and deadly.
+Reports have surfaced that at least 2 children were among more than two dozen killed, with more than 800 civilians and 500 police injured.

 The only way to protect children in Colombia is to stop the violence against people altogether.

-Colombia’s economy has been ravaged by the Covid-19 pandemic, which has revealed and reinforced deep and systemic inequalities.
-Poverty and unemployment are on the rise.
-While a recently proposed tax reform prompted Colombians to peacefully protest, the situation has now become dangerous and deadly.
+Colombia’s economy has been ravaged by the COVID-19 pandemic, which has revealed and reinforced deep and systemic inequalities.
+Poverty and unemployment are on the rise (42.5% of poverty compared to 35.7% in 2019; 23.9% youth unemployment, up from 20.5% in 2020).

-Due to this crisis, many Venezuelan migrants who live in the streets will also be severely affected, as they have no way to protect themselves and their families.
-Colombia hosts approximately 1.7 million displaced Venezuelans.
+Due to this crisis, many Venezuelan migrants, already affected by the pandemic will also be severely at risk.
+Children and families who live on the streets will have no way to protect themselves.
+Today, Colombia hosts approximately 1.7 million displaced Venezuelans.
 The country also has one of the highest child homicide rates in the world.

-Save the Children has been working in Colombia since 1963, and has a long history of responding to humanitarian disasters in the region.
+Save the Children has been working in Colombia since 1991, and has a long history of responding to humanitarian disasters in the región.
 Children in Colombia have a right to grow up free from violence.